MSwarles/Project-Showcase/README.md

 Contains project made during a CSUS class: CSC-133.
 Created using **Java**.
 ## /Game-Project
-Contains project that was independently made to teach myself coding through game design.
+Contains project that was independently developed as a way to teach myself coding through game design.
 Created using **C#** and **XNA/Monogame framework**.

 XNA documentation may be found at: